isakkolbeins/ID2223-Whats4Dinner/README.md

 ![Model diagram](https://github.com/isakkolbeins/ID2223-Whats4Dinner/blob/main/diagram.png?raw=true)

 ## Data
-The primary data source used in fine-tuning is the [Food.com Recipes and Reviews dataset](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews)from Kaggle, containing over 500k recipes from Food.com.
+The primary data source used in fine-tuning is the [Food.com Recipes and Reviews dataset](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews) from Kaggle, containing over 500k recipes from Food.com.
 This dataset is quite comprehensive and includes detailed information for each recipe.
 Including the columns relevant to this project; category, keywords, servings, ingredients, ingredient quantities and steps.

 ## Data pre-processing
 - Drop recipes with missing values.